bora1231/Task-07-Browser-Extension-Audit/README.md

 ## 📋 Steps I Followed

 ### **1. Opened Chrome’s Extension Manager**
-- Went to: Menu (⋮) → Extensions → Manage Extensions
+- Navigated to: Menu (⋮) → Extensions → Manage Extensions

 ### **2. Reviewed All Installed Extensions**
-I checked each extension for:
-- Developer authenticity
-- Reviews and ratings
-- Permission requests
+Since my extensions list was empty, I verified that:
-- Whether I intentionally installed it
+- No unknown extensions were installed
-- Any unusual behaviour like ads, redirects, or pop-ups
+- No extensions with high permissions were present
+- No add-ons were affecting browser performance or security

-### **3. Identified Unused or Suspicious Extensions**
+### **3. Checked for Suspicious or Unused Extensions**
 I looked for:
 - Unknown developers
+- Extensions requiring excessive permissions
-- Extensions I didn’t remember installing
+- Add-ons I didn’t remember installing

-- Too many permissions (e.g., “read and change all your data”)
-- Low-rated or untrusted add-ons
+Since the list was empty, there were **no suspicious or unused extensions** to review.

-### **4. Removed Suspicious / Unnecessary Extensions**
+### **4. Removed Extensions (If Needed)**
-Used the **Remove** button to delete anything unsafe or unused.
+No extensions were installed, so **no removal was necessary**.

 ### **5. Restarted the Browser**
-Checked if:
-- Performance improved
-- Redirect issues stopped
+Restarted Chrome to ensure:
-- No unexpected ads appeared
+- No hidden extensions were still active
+- Smooth and stable performance

 ### **6. Researched How Malicious Extensions Work**
-Learned how harmful add-ons affect privacy and browser safety.
+Understood how malicious browser add-ons can compromise privacy, hijack search pages, or inject unwanted advertisements.

 ---

 ## 🔍 Suspicious Extensions Found

-*(Choose the correct one for your task before submitting)*

-### **Option A — No Suspicious Extensions Found**
+### **✔ Option Used — No Suspicious Extensions Found**
+My browser had **no extensions installed**, so:
-No harmful or unknown extensions were found.
+- No harmful add-ons were detected
-I still removed unused ones to maintain security.

-**OR**

-### **Option B — Suspicious Extension Found**
-- **Name:** `<extension name>`
-- **Issue Identified:** `<reason>`
-- **Action Taken:** Removed for safety.
+- No extensions required removal

+The empty extension page confirms that the browser was in a clean and secure state.

 ---

 ## ⚠️ Risks of Malicious Browser Extensions
-Malicious extensions can:
+Malicious or poorly coded extensions can:
 - Track browsing activity
-- Steal login data or cookies
+- Steal cookies or login details
+- Inject ads and pop-ups
-- Inject ads or redirect search results
+- Redirect search results
-- Log keystrokes
+- Record keystrokes
-- Install malware/crypto miners
+- Install hidden malware or crypto-miners
-- Modify homepage or search engine
+- Change homepage or search engine settings
-- Sell user data to advertisers
+- Sell user data to third-party advertisers

-This highlights why extension audits are important.
+This shows why extension audits are important.

 ---

 ## 🎯 Outcome
-From this task, I learned to:
+From this task, I learned:

-- Inspect and evaluate Chrome extensions
+- How to access and review Chrome extensions
-- Identify red flags in permissions
+- How to identify potential red flags
-- Recognize suspicious or unsafe add-ons
+- How browser extensions can affect security
-- Maintain a clean and secure browser environment
+- The importance of maintaining a clean extension list

 ---

 ## 📸 Screenshots Included
 All screenshots are saved in the **Screenshots/** folder:

-1. **extensions-page.png** — All installed Chrome extensions
+1. **extensions-page.png**
+   – Shows that the Chrome extensions list was empty.

-2. **suspicious-extension.png** — Suspicious extension (if any)
+2. **suspicious-extension.png**
+   – Since no suspicious extensions were found, this screenshot repeats the same empty extensions page.

-3. **after-removal.png** — Extensions after cleanup
+3. **after-removal.png**
+   – As no extensions were installed, the browser looked the same after the audit.

 ---

 ## 📝 Submission
-This repository includes:
+This repository contains:
-- README.md (full documentation)
+- README.md (full explanation of the audit process)
-- Screenshots folder (all required proof)
+- Screenshots folder (all required images)

+This completes Task 7 as per the submission guidelines.